bbw7561135/Simulation-and-Modelling/README.md

 ## Coursework 01 MC
 The submitted Jupyter notebook for the Monte Carlo coursework.
 ## Coursework 01 MD
-The submitted Jupter notebook for the Molecular Dynamics coursework.
+The submitted Jupyter notebook for the Molecular Dynamics coursework.
+## Coursework 02 Agents
+The submitted Jupyter notebook for the agents coursework.
+## Coursework 02 Finite Elements
+The submitted Jupyter notebook for the finite Elements coursework.

 # finite-elements
 ## 1d-finite-element-solver